How do you read the room from behind a screen? Are you imposing when you set up a meeting with a...

 Get into a positive mindset with a storytelling challenge.
 Team members take turns building on a story, alternating positive and negative events.
 The story’s conclusion will be positive, demonstrating how negativity happens but isn’t the final word in how we experience life.

-Get acquainted with HeyTaco
+Get acquainted with HeyTaco.

 Having a small group removes a lot of the awkward parts of team building.
 However, turning over a new leaf or creating a fresh culture of positivity and inclusiveness can feel phony to some people.